nikolakrstic99/Election-System/README.md

 # Election-System
 Python project using Flask and SQLAlchemy libraries.
 Services are running in Docker containers on Docker Swarm infrastructure.

+## Before run
+you have to install all packages

 ## Build the images
 Build the images using .dockerfiles, and set their tags:
 - authentication